-Our hydropower feasibility studies benefit from over fourteen years experience of consenting, designing and installing hydropower systems.
+Our hydropower feasibility studies benefit from over fourteen years experience as hydropower consultants for consenting, designing and installing hydropower systems.
 We have worked with all turbine types over a range of power outputs, from small mountain streams to large lowland rivers.

 That hard-earned knowledge feeds into our hydropower feasibility studies to ensure that your project starts on an accurate and realistic foundation – the prerequisite for a successful project.